DeeeTeeee/CustomerChurnWithFastAPI/README.md

 [FastAPI](https://fastapi.tiangolo.com/) #
 -->

-You will have a minimal API demo with [FastAPI](https://fastapi.tiangolo.com/), this will just serve you to make sure that everything works correctly.
-Then, you will have to make your own API, this allowing you to interact with a Machine Learning model, that is to say:
+I made my own API, this allowing me to interact with a Machine Learning model, that is to say:
 - Pass data through a request;
 - Get the data in using the API;
 - Apply the necessary processing;